 Once the location is determined, it’s time to shop for plants.

-To play up the size differences in the planters, I wanted to plant the smaller container with one trailing plant and the taller planter with a few plants.
+To play up the size differences in the planters, I wanted to plant the smaller container with one trailing plant and the taller container with a few plants.

 If choosing to create a container design with a few plants, it’s important to make sure that they each have the same or similar light conditions as well as water conditions.

 So read the plant tags.

-Understanding light and water conditions will help you take better care of your plants after the container garden is finished.
+Understanding light and water conditions will help you take better care of your container garden.

 How to Design a Container Garden

 While shopping around the nursery, I was looking for plants that would accentuate the planters and could handle lower light conditions.

 One of the things I like to do is group my plants together in the nursery to see how they look together.

 Are they aesthetically pleasing?

-I look at foliage, blooms, plant size, and the overall plant habit.
+I look at foliage, blooms, plant size, and the overall growing habit.

 Because when designing a container garden, it’s important to use the thriller, filler and spiller method of design.

-For the larger planter, I bought this gorgeous houseplant, anglomena as the height or the thriller of the container.
+For the larger container, I bought this gorgeous houseplant, anglomena as the height or the thriller of the container.

 I just love the details of the foliage with those pink veins, don’t you?

 The filler is this pretty pink begonia.

-And to keep things simple, I used ivy for the spiller plant that trails over the container.
+And to keep things simple, I used ivy for spiller that trails over the container.

 Don’t you love the color combination of these plants?
 They play off the copper real nice too.

 - Gather supplies.

-- Cut weed fabric to size to fit inside the planter.
+- Cut weed fabric to size to fit inside the container.